johnnymatthews/blog/180301-installing-lineageos-on-a-nexus-5x.md

 1. Turn the phone off.
 1. Hold the `Volume Down` and `Power` buttons down until you see the fastboot menu.

-## Step 4: Install LineageOS from Recovery
+## Install LineageOS from recovery

 1. Run `adb push filename.zip /sdcard/`.
 Change the filename to reflect the LineageOS `.zip` file you downloaded in Step 1.
 1. Run `adb push filename.zip /sdcard/`.
 Change the filename to reflect the Google Apps `.zip` file you downloaded in Step 1.